 They have done all the work for you.
 Also, if you have extra time, you can always return to your favorite stops on the tour to enjoy the best experiences all over again.

 2. Immediately Connect With a New, Local Friend

-We had so many questions that we finally got answers to such as, “Why do locals actually eat stinky tofu?” and “What’s your perspective of the current relationship between China and Taiwan?”
+We had so many questions that we finally got answers to such as, “Why do locals actually eat stinky tofu?” and “What’s your perspective on the current relationship between China and Taiwan?”
 When traveling to a new country, we always appreciate connecting on a deeper level with the people who live there.

 3. Experience More Than Just Food

-Not only will you experience ten tasty, Taiwanese dishes, you’ll also learn about the hidden gems of Taipei.
+Not only will you experience ten tasty, Taiwanese dishes, but you’ll also learn about the hidden gems of Taipei.
 Want to know the best place to photograph Taipei 101?